coq/vscoq/docs/developers.md

 The language server is developed in ocaml and makes it possible to link from the client directly to the coq API and exploit [LSP](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).

 ### Architecture

+The architecture is organized in the following comopnents.
+* **VsCoqtop: ** This component handles the main event loop.
+* **LSPManager: ** This component handles the JSONRPC encoding, LSP requests, notifications and responses as well as LSP events dispatch.
+* **DocumentManager: ** The document manager handles everything that pertains to document representation and parsing.
+* **Document: ** Raw and parsed document represnetations.
+* **Scheduler: ** Incremental static dependency analysis.
+* **Queries: ** This handles the coq queries (Search, About, etc...)
+* **Exectution manager: ** Maintains coq states.
+Handles execution and feedback.
+* **Delegation manager: ** Handles worker tasks and feedback.

 ```mermaid
     stateDiagram-v2
         A: Vcoqtop